HIT Entertainment: 2005–2011: Apax Partners ownership

+In 2008, HIT underwent a range of sales for IPs previously put up for sale.
+They sold Guinness World Records to Ripley Entertainment in February, Magic Adventures of Mumfie back to Britt Allcroft in March and Sooty to his current presenter Richard Cadell in June.
+Alongside that, they had hired former Nickelodeon executive, Jeffrey D. Dunn, as chief executive.
+Dunn drove the company to create new characters, including Mike the Knight, and to revitalize existing brands.
+In March, HIT changed their North American home media distributor from 20th Century Fox to Lionsgate Home Entertainment.
+In April, HIT secured a first-look deal with israeli-based animation studio Smartoonz to secure distribution rights to Little Fables and to co-produce and represent Monkey See, Monkey Do and Clay Play.
+In November, HIT licensed the Art Attack IP to Disney to revive the series for Latin America.
+This partnership eventually led to Disney purchasing the Art Attack property from HIT by 2011.

-In March 2009, HIT Entertainment started its HIT Movies division in Los Angeles, California, with Julia Pistor as division head, to create films based on the company's franchises.
+In January 2009, HIT announced the production of its next production, Little Charley Bear.
+However in October, Chapman Entertainment took over production for the series while HIT would remain as a distribution agent for television and home entertainment.
+In March 2009, HIT started up a theatrical film division, entitled HIT Movies, in Los Angeles with Julia Pistor as division head, to create films based on the company's franchises.
 The division's first planned film adaptation was a live-action Thomas & Friends film, scheduled for late 2010.

-In early 2010, HIT licensed Thomas & Friends to Mattel for toys.
+In early 2010, HIT licensed Thomas & Friends to Mattel for toys and struck a deal with the Albavisión conglomerate, to supply its television stations across Hispanic America with 600 hours worth of its catalog.
 By August, the company withdrew from the JimJam joint venture, but agreed to continue providing programming for the channel until the absorption into Mattel.

-In April 2011, Apax put HIT up for sale, with the option to sell the company in two parts: Thomas & Friends franchise and the other HIT characters with its PBS Kids Sprout stake, with either parts or separately.
+In April 2011, Apax put HIT up for sale, with the option to sell the company in two parts: Thomas & Friends franchise and the other HIT characters with its PBS Kids Sprout stake, with either part or separately.
 Several bidders came forward, including The Walt Disney Company, Viacom, Mattel, Hasbro, Classic Media, Chorion, and Saban Brands.
 By April 2011, Fireman Sam was a Top 10 UK best-selling character toy according to NPD Group.
-Their next programme Mike the Knight, a co-production between Nelvana aired on Treehouse TV and CBeebies later in the year.
+Their next program Mike the Knight, a co-production between Nelvana aired on Treehouse TV and CBeebies later in the year.